sneha6patel/Cardano-PHP-API/README.md

 # What This Can Do For You:

-**ACCOUNTS**:
-  1. Retrieves a specific Account.
-  2. Update an Account for the given Wallet.
-  3. Deletes an Account.
-  4. Retrieves the full list of Accounts.
-  5. Creates a new Account for the given Wallet.

-**ADDRESSES**:
+**ADDRESSES**

 1. Returns a list of the addresses.
 2. Creates a new Address.
 3. Returns interesting information about an address, if available and valid.

-**GETINFO**:

-  1. Retrieves the dynamic information for this node.

-  **HELPERS**:

-  1. ADA to Loveloace conversion.
-  2. Lovelace to ADA conversion.

-**SETTINGS**:

-  1. Retrieves the static settings for this node.

-**TRANSACTIONS**:

-  1. Returns the transaction history, i.e the list of all the past transactions.
-  2. Generates a new transaction from the source to one or multiple target addresses.
-  3. Estimate the fees which would originate from the payment.

-**WALLETS**:
+**WALLETS**

 1. Returns a list of the available wallets.
 2. Creates a new or restores an existing Wallet.
 3. Updates the password for the given Wallet.
 4. Returns the Wallet identified by the given walletId.
 5. Update the Wallet identified by the given walletId.
 6. Deletes the given Wallet and all its accounts.
+7. Returns Utxo statistics for the Wallet identified by the given walletId.

+**ACCOUNTS**

+1. Retrieves a specific Account.
+2. Update an Account for the given Wallet.
+3. Deletes an Account.
+4. Retrieves the full list of Accounts.
+5. Creates a new Account for the given Wallet.
+6. Retrieve only account's addresses.
+7. Retrieve only account's balance.

+**TRANSACTIONS**

+1. Returns the transaction history, i.e the list of all the past transactions.
+2. Generates a new transaction from the source to one or multiple target addresses.
+3. Estimate the fees which would originate from the payment.
+4. Redeem a certificate

+**SETTINGS**

+1. Retrieves the static settings for this node.

+**INFO**

+1. Retrieves the dynamic information for this node.

+**INTERNAL** (NOT AVAILABLE YET)

+1. Version of the next update (404 if none)
+2. Apply the next available update
+3. Discard and postpone the next available update
+4. Clear wallet state and all associated secret keys
+5. Import a Wallet from disk.

+**WIP** (NOT AVAILABLE YET)

+1. Check if this external wallet is presented in the node.
+2. Deletes the given external wallet and all its accounts.
+3. Creates a new or restores an existing external wallet (mobile client or hardware wallet).
+4. Creates a new unsigned transaction (it will be signed externally).
+5. Publish an externally-signed transaction.

 # How to use it..